alaasmagi/educode-backend/README.md

 * The Admin UI is implemented using ASP.NET MVC default pages (Views)
 * Bootstrap is used for quick customisation

+### Unit tests
+* The Admin UI is implemented using ASP.NET MVC default pages (Views)
+* Bootstrap is used for quick customisation

 ## Improvements & scaling possibilities

 ### Taxation